Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 One night of poor sleep can affect your memory, concentration, coordination, mood, judgment, and ability to handle stress the following day.

-According to research, moderate sleep deprivation can affect your mental performance as much as being legally drunk!
-(9)
+Research shows that moderate sleep deprivation can affect your mental performance as much as being legally drunk.